 - Make the program aware of any accommodations needed

 - Abide by the code of conduct established by the program

 How to apply

-Applications are accepted beginning Dec.
-1, 2018 through March 1, 2019.
+Applications are accepted each year from Jan.
+1 through March 15.
 Your application and all supporting documentation must be submitted and received by Mayo Clinic School of Health Sciences by 11:59 p.m.
-Central time March 1, 2019.
+CT on March 15.

-- Interviews.
 The selection committee carefully reviews each application.
-Individuals considered for appointment into the program will be contacted for a short interview in early spring.
+Individuals considered for admission into the program will be contacted for a short interview in early spring.